annikagomez/2024_OCB_Intercomp/README.md

 4. Evaluate assembly with Quast

+5. Predict protein/coding sequences with TransDecoder

-5. Map reads to assembled transcripts with BWA-Mem
+6. Map reads to predicted CDS with BWA-Mem

-6. Get taxonomic IDs with EUKulele
+7. Get taxonomic IDs with EUKulele
-      - Symlink input file in 02.rnaspades/ to 05.eukulele/ so it has the location and file ending that the program will look for:

-    ln -s 02.rnaspades/transcripts.fasta 05.eukulele/transcripts.fna
+8. Get functional annotations with Eggnog mapper

+9. Jupyter notebook compiles outputs of 6,7,&8 into a tab-separated results file

 Program versions used: